android254/DevFest18/README.md

 <h2>Source</h2>

-The source code in this repository reflects the app as of droidconKE 2018.
+The source code in this repository reflects the app as of DevFest Nairobi 2018.

 <h2>Features</h2>

 With the app, you can:

-- View the conference agendaModel and edit your personal schedule
+- View the conference schedule
 - Sync your schedule between all of your devices
-- View detailed session, code lab, office hours, and speaker information, including speaker bios, photos, and Google+ profiles
+- View detailed session, code labs and speaker information, including speaker bios, photos, and Google+ profiles
-- Guide yourself using the vector-based conference map
+- Guide yourself using the venue map
-- Get a reminder a few minutes before sessionsModel in your schedule are due to start
+- Get a reminder a few minutes before sessions in your schedule are due to start